vmonaco/kreep/README.md

 ## Example

-    $ kreep examples/example.pcap
+    $ kreep examples/google.pcap --k=10
+    you know the
+    the very top
+    the work the
+    you know all
+    the very the
+    the work has
+    can work out
+    was very the
+    the very ill
+    can work for

 ## Limitations

 * Currently supported search engines are Google and Baidu
 * Queries must contain only lowercase alphabetic characters and the space key
 * Query words must appear in the language model
 * Victim cannot copy/paste a query, press Delete or Arrow keys, or move the caret in any other way
 * Works only up to the point the victim selects a query from the autocomplete suggestions